cloudman6/scan2doc/README.md

 ## ✨ Key Features

 - **PDF to Image**: High-performance conversion of PDF pages to images using Web Workers.
-- **OCR Integration**: Integration with third-party OCR APIs for text recognition.
+- **DeepSeek-OCR Integration**: Integration with DeepSeek-OCR API for text and image recognition.
 - **Multi-Format Export**:
   - Markdown
   - DOCX (Microsoft Word)